cloudknit-io/cloudknit/README.md

 Check LastPass for secret values.
 TODO: Refactor ARGOCD_WEBHOOK_URL and ARGOCD_API_URL to be a config variable instead of a secret value

-### Auto-registration of team config repos
-`Team` resource has a `repoSecret` field which is the name of the secret which holds the SSH key for the team config repo.
-The secret should have the private SSH key stored in base64 format in the `sshPrivateKey` field.

 ## Vendoring

 We are using `go mod vendor` for our code so that all dependencies are available to the operator without relying on external sources.